-The success of Kansas Bureau of Investigation’s new forensic lab is very much in evidence.
+The success of KBI’s new forensic lab is very much in evidence.

 FSB’s engineering team brought innovation and creativity to the design of the building’s mechanical and electrical systems, consistent with the many types of environments in the structure.
 Complex and intricate designs were developed to fulfill highly specific investigative needs, while also keeping the building’s operating costs to a minimum.
 This required separate air conditioning systems for office areas and laboratories, and planning for such unusual elements as an indoor firing range and two vehicle inspection bays.